VictorDenisov/go_koans/readme.txt

-Change GOROOT variable in Makefile to make it point to you go installation.

-Then run
+Use the following command to run the koans.

-# make test
+# make

+Replace the following marks koans.Int__, koans.String__
+with correct values.